-Staff in this category will require infrequent supervision (i.e. at least quarterly) for less complex work (e.g. routine testing and monitoring work) and frequent (i.e. at least weekly) supervision for more complex work (e.g. determining compliance with a Workplace Exposure Limit) when within their competencies.
+Staff in this category will require infrequent supervision for less complex work (i.e. at least quarterly) and frequent (i.e. at least weekly) supervision for more complex work.

-Technician with no formal Occupational Hygiene qualifications.
+Category 4 - Technician with no formal Occupational Hygiene qualifications.

-Staff in this category are likely to undertake less complex work and need to operate under a high degree of supervision from a Category 3 person or above i.e. frequent (at least weekly) or daily.
+Staff in this category are likely to be undertake less complex work and need to operate under a high degree of supervision from a Category 3 person or above i.e. frequent (at least weekly) or daily.

-Persons operating in this category who are not under the supervision of an occupational hygienist from Categories 1-3 above are not deemed by BOHS to be competent to undertake occupational hygiene consultancy work.
+Persons operating in this category who are not under the supervision of an occupational hygienist from Categories 1-3 above are not deemed to be competent by BOHS to undertake occupational hygiene consultancy work.